-This allows you to use a double ended lead such as a HALTI to walk normally using the back or include the front for better control of your dog.
+This allows you to use a double-ended lead such as a HALTI to walk using the back.
+Then include the front for better control of your dog.

 The chest ring can be used as a pull deterrent when training, as well as a seatbelt attachment in the car.

-6. Sporn Dachshund Dog Harness
+6. Sporn Dog Harness

 |Sporn Dog Harness - No pull and No choke humane Design, Non Pulling Pet Harness with Mesh vest, Easy...||Buy on Amazon|

 Another affordable harness that is popular with Dachshund owners.
 The Sporn is simple, designed to reduce pulling behaviour and not to choke your dog.

-It’s a slightly different type of harness than those seen elsewhere and boasts its own patent “the Sporn Effect”.
+It’s a different type than those seen elsewhere and boasts its patent “the Sporn Effect”.

 Offering a different style of humane control over your dog without discomfort.

 The material is made of a nylon mesh.
 When the dog pulls the harness will tighten and apply pressure under the dog’s front legs.